-Pine Hills, Orlando, Florida
+Pine Hills, Orange County, Florida

-The Pine Hills community located in Orlando, Florida, is one of Orange County's oldest and largest neighborhoods.
+The Pine Hills community located just outside of Orlando, Florida, is one of Orange County's oldest and largest neighborhoods.
 It was originally developed in the 1950s as a suburb for workers of the Martin Marietta Corporation.
 In the 1980s and 1990s, newer housing developments were built in the county attracting residents away.
 Many long-time businesses also left Pine Hills.
 Disinvestment coupled with external negative perceptions of Pine Hills have plagued the community's residents and business owners.
 The Pine Hills area was also a target of subprime lending practices during the housing boom, leading to 4,000 foreclosure filings between 2008 and 2010.